lab1092/blender-manual_ja/manual/installing_blender/configuration.rst

 While there are many settings here you may want to set in special-cases, this document focuses on common features.

-- VBOs (Vertex Buffer Objects), can give a good speed boost to the viewport performance, keep this enabled unless it gives problems (some older GPU's do not support VBOs)
+- VBOs (Vertex Buffer Objects), can improve viewport performance, keep this enabled unless it gives problems (some older GPU's do not support VBOs).

-Sequencer / Clip Editor:
+Sequencer/Clip Editor:

 - Memory Cache Limit: If you use the sequencer for movie clips you may want to increase the cache limit since this will make scrubbing a lot faster - but take care the limit stays under your total system memory.